From the December 2011 Conservationist

 Ruffed Grouse and Woodcock Hunting Log: Fall through Late Winter

 Hunters can help biologists monitor populations of these two game species by keeping a log of the number of hours spent hunting grouse and/or woodcock, the number of birds flushed, the number of birds taken, and whether a dog was used to hunt.
 The log's primary purpose is to monitor the number of birds flushed per hour.
 DEC also runs a Ruffed Grouse Drumming Survey in which hunters record the number of drumming male grouse they hear while turkey hunting in spring.
-See "Fading Drums" in the October 2010 Conservationist or visit the Ruffed Grouse Drumming Survey webpage.
+See the Ruffed Grouse Drumming Survey webpage.

 Horseshoe Crab Survey: May through July

 Help collect data and acquire biological information about horseshoe crabs in New York's marine district.
 The data-spawning abundance, size, sex and whether or not the animal sports an identifying "button tag"-is used to assess the status of horseshoe crabs and assist with the management and conservation of this significant species.
-See June 2011 Conservationist or visit the horseshoe crab webpage or Cornell's NY Horseshoe Crab Monitoring Network site.
+Visit the horseshoe crab webpage or Cornell's NY Horseshoe Crab Monitoring Network site.

 American Eel Project: Late March through Mid-April